What is dermabrasion?

 Dermabrasion, compared to chemical peels, seems to be an effective method to remove these unsightly scars, to reduce wrinkles and the appearance of skin lesions.
 Caution dictates that a person interview the doctor so that the patient can properly understand the potential risks and side effects associated with the procedure.
 Choosing a licensed physician with experience and attention to the patient’s medical history will go a long way in preventing surgical errors and the consequent harm that can occur.

-See also What is beard stubble?
+See also What is a hydrotherapy bathtub?

 Related Posts